bluebrown/nicobraun/src/blog/docker-lb.md

 Before we dive into more advanced strategies, lets review some of the basics.

-## Docker's built-in Nameserver & Loadbalancer
+## Dockers built-in Nameserver & Loadbalancer

 Docker comes with a built-in [nameserver](https://docs.docker.com/config/containers/container-networking/#dns-services).
 The server is, by default, reachable via `127.0.0.11:53`.